Menu

 “Records can be scanned when they are received or being processed … or you can assign an internal employee to scan in batches on an agreed-upon frequency that can range from daily to annually,” said Jim Collins, principal at Chicago-based document imaging company Datamation.
 “If you prefer not to use internal resources, you can outsource this work to a document-scanning service bureau who can go through your records, batch-scan everything and deliver you the digital files.”

-Digitization of paper records begins with a process known as document imaging, which involves scanning documents into your document management software.
+Digitization of paper records begins with a process known as document imaging; it involves scanning documents into your document management software.
 Most document management systems use a method known as optical character recognition (OCR) to automatically identify and index documents based on their content.

 “Today’s OCR programs are extremely intelligent and can accurately detect a high percentage of printed and handwritten text,” said Faith Kubicki, director of marketing at InTempo Software.
 “That said, each program’s accuracy rate depends on the quality of the document that’s being put into the system.
 If pages are smudged or stained, or images are blurry, the program may have a harder time recognizing the information.”